-These are just some of the breakthroughs we are fighting to achieve – together.
+These are just some of the breakthroughs you have made possible.

 You are critical to the fight against cardiovascular disease.

 Over 70 per cent of the funding for our life-saving work comes from donors like you.

 Your support is vital to keeping our scientists in the labs so that we can continue pioneering life-saving heart research, and make exciting, bold discoveries that bring hope to millions.

 Your generosity allows us to continue our research today – for the treatments and cures of tomorrow.